1d51/giannan-loader/README.md

 ## Install Instructions

 1. Install a fresh copy of Odyssey of Gianna.
-2. Drag and drop the www folder into the Game folder.
+2. Drag and drop the `www` folder into the game folder.
 3. Merge and replace everything when asked.